10 Actors You Forgot Were on Frasier - E! Online

 It's time to tune back into KACL 780!

-In case you hadn't heard yet, NBC's new streaming service Peacock launches on July 15, you'll be able to re-experience Frasier in all of its glory as one of the many shows available to stream.
+In case you hadn't heard yet, NBC's new streaming service Peacock launched yesterday and you'll be able to re-experience Frasier in all of its glory as one of the many shows available to stream.

 That means that we're reuniting with Frasier, Niles, Daphne, Martin and more to relive all of the hilarious moments from the series' successful 11-season run.